sabliao/100-days-of-code/log.md

 - This css stuff takes me longer to figure out than code sometimes.
 XP

 **Link(s) to work**: [Personal Portfolio Webpage](http://codepen.io/sabliao/pen/mRmbMy)

+### Day 24: February 16th, Thursday

+**Today's Progress**:
+- Oh darn, just realized I don't have my old code on this partition (Ubuntu 14.04) and only have it in the 12.04 partition, which was made inaccessible by my n00bness while trying to install 14.04.
+T__T.
+One last place the old code could be is on my mac, which came much later.
+Will have to try another time.
+- Background options for projects section (and other sections too): darkgray, gold, lightskyblue, maroon, orange, powderblue, silver.
+I think I'll go w/ orange for projects.
+- Realized that I didn't actually remove all the parallax styling, so I'm commenting those parts out to see if it'll remain about the same.
+I can't understand why there's an overlap of the elements when the window's squished though but okay when the window's full-sized.
+I've commented out all height stylings...

+**Thoughts**:
+- Again, css is beasting me.

+**Link(s) to work**: [Personal Portfolio Webpage](http://codepen.io/sabliao/pen/mRmbMy)